sonjageorgievska/current/proposals/software-sustainability.md

    - continuous integration
    - software citation
    - FAIR software
+- Formulate the Netherlands eScience Center vision on how to improve the day to day practice of developing research software.
-- Champion the Netherlands eScience Center vision on how to improve the day to day practice of developing research software.
+- Execute the Netherlands eScience Center vision on how to improve the day to day practice of developing research software.
 - Act as a signpost for questions regarding sustainability of research software

 ## What GitHub repository will the SIG use?